Kendalh/datasciencecoursera/practical_ml/project.md

 ```

 ### Random Forest
 Now we try a random forest model with 3 folds cross validation.
-This time the accuracy against the test data set is around 99%, which is extremely high.
+This time the accuracy against the test data set is around 99% (aka, out of sample error rate 1%), which is extremely high.
 And we will choose this model as our final model.

 ```r
 # 3 fold cross validation random forest